AndersDeath/diary2/000-current.md

 I have to rearrange my schedule because It's it really hard to do things now.
 I don't have time.
 This day was really hard.
 Tons of onboarding meetings just expoded my mind.
 I also was in the office today because I needed to be there.
 I cannot say that it was really enjoyable but still.
 I needed to be there.
 In common this comapny has a specific policy that forces people to be in the office twice per week.
 All other time we can work at home.
 It's not so good but me as a part of IT department can break the rule.
 I can be in the office 8 day in a row and then I can fomr home until the end of the month.

-# 04 June - Mittwochj - Berlin - 621 Tag der Einwanderung - Warm Sunny
+# 05 June - Mittwoch - Berlin - 622 Tag der Einwanderung - Warm Sunny